mperezfuster/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="optimizer_jit"></a>optimizer_jit

-Activates or deactivates optimizer-based JIT compilation using GPORCA.
+Activates or deactivates optimizer-based JIT compilation when using GPORCA.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|